Creating your personal website using Quarto

 files (index.html

 (i.e. you don’t need to knit them manually to create the html).
-Adding a new page to your website requires two steps:a.
-Create a new
+Adding a new page to your website requires two steps:

 .qmd